Legrand Wolf

-Legrand Wolf is an American adult film gay performer, producer, director, and entrepreneur, best known as the founder and CEO of Carnal Media, an adult entertainment company, and home of Carnal Plus.
-He has won three GayVN Awards and seven Grabbys Award for his work.
+Legrand Wolf (born May 13, 1978) is an American adult film gay performer, producer, director, and entrepreneur, best known as the founder and CEO of Carnal Media, an adult entertainment company, and home of CarnalPlus.
+He has won four GayVN Awards and thirteen Grabby Awards for his work.

 Early life

 In his youth, Wolf followed Mormonism, even being a Mormon missionary during his teen years.
 He pursued higher education, studying microbiology at Brigham Young University, and later attending medical school at the University of Utah.
 It was during this period while in medical school, in his mid-twenties, that he came out as gay.

 After his first year in medical school, Legrand started a lecture group called "Family Home Evening" (FHE) specifically for gay Mormon return missionaries.
 The group meetings included academic discussions and presentations by guest speakers.
 During the first FHE, Legrand met his partner and future husband Jay.

 Legrand and his husband moved to Minneapolis after Legrand was hired to project manage a research study at the University of Minnesota.
-The research he worked on explored the intersection of technology and sexual behavior among a particular group of people described as “men who have sex with men,” not necessarily “gay men”.
+The research he worked on explored the intersection of technology and sexual behavior among a particular group of people described as "men who have sex with men", not necessarily "gay men".
 The information gathered in this study later helped them when they launched adult websites.